DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Recognize and Reduce Spatial Bias
 - Open the Detect Lies quiz, to be taken during any **3-hour** period by Sun 9pm on [Moodle](https://moodle.trincoll.edu).
   - Prep for the quiz by compiling [USA 2024 Electoral Votes in this Google Sheet](https://docs.google.com/spreadsheets/d/1ppgOetT2RAPiNH94H9Hqhxk35Z9eqL9glvCy5P8gWGw/edit?gid=0#gid=0), and you can work with other classmates to compile data *before* you start the quiz. **See hint** [about electoral votes](https://datavizforall.org/electoral-votes-2024/)

 ### Wed Nov 6
+- A note to my students
+  - Let’s acknowledge that today---as the nation processes last night’s election results---is not a normal day.
+Whatever your political stance, it may be difficult to imagine where our deeply divided nation is headed.
+If it's hard to concentrate on your education right now, that's understandable.
+  - But I sincerely hope you will continue to engage with learning because we *need* you.
+We need you to listen to those whose viewpoints or values may differ from their own.
+We need you to challenge disinformation and make intelligent decisions based on evidence.
+We need you to educate younger generations and draw from the experiences of those who came before us.
+We need you to think clearly about how to help us collectively move forward during difficult times.
+We need you now more than ever.
 - Overview of Learning Goal #11: Tell and Show Your Data Story.
 Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>
   - Build Narrative on a Storyboard
   - Draw Attention to Meaning